hisham-elzayadi/Spectral-LMP/README.md

 Publication details and DOI can be added here when available.

 ## License

-A license for the original code in this repository should be added before public release.

 `pcg_modified.m` is derived from MATLAB's `pcg` implementation and is therefore not presented as original code of the authors.
 It retains the MathWorks copyright notice and is included because the experiments were performed using